 Just because you met through a dating app doesn’t mean you’re dating.
 Dating means you are going on multiple dates over time.
 If you went on one date, you are not dating (you just went on one date).

-Online Dating implies you met through an app, are using apps to meet people but that you are actively going on dates offline.
+Online Dating implies you met through an app, are using apps to meet people but that you are actively going on dates offline after a few messages back and forth.
 It’s a misnomer that people misuse all the time.

 Related read: Harsh Reality of Online Dating